yuanqing/taxonomist/README.md

 ## Changelog

+- 2.1.0
+  - Add `fn` for modifying the value to be used for categorising the objects
 - 2.0.0
   - Drop support for returning indices
   - The value corresponding to `prop` in each object need not be an array